UHP Year 3 – Signature Work Preparation

 - Honors Contract

 - An traditional Honors Contract (1-unit) allows students to create an independent project to augment a concurrent or previous upper division class to enrich and deepen the academic experience under faculty mentorship.
 This option can take the form of a research project, literary review, work of art, or other project.
 The Special Honors Contract (1-unit) allows students to do a literature review under faculty mentorship in an area that may be preparatory for their signature work.
+This must be submitted before the 10th day of instruction in the quarter you would like to do it in.

 - Individually Designed Project (IDP)